 What are the options for Georgian conservatory designs and how much do Georgian conservatories cost?

-One of the 3 conservatory popular period conservatory designs, alongside Victorian & Edwardian.
+This style of conservatory is known as one of the popular period conservatory designs, alongside Victorian & Edwardian.
 Georgian conservatories are very similar to Edwardian conservatories in terms of overall shape and roof styling.

 Price-wise, they are also pretty similar.
 As a general guide, you should be able to find Georgian Conservatory Prices for a 3500mm x 3500mm full glass extension from £9,500 to £11,500.